KatsuteDev/OneMTA/README.md

 <!-- GitHub Copilot Disclaimer -->

  - Found a bug?
 Post it in [issues](https://github.com/KatsuteDev/OneMTA/issues).
- - Have a suggestion or looking for inspiration?
-Check out our [discussions](https://github.com/KatsuteDev/OneMTA/discussions).
  - Want to further expand our project?
 [Fork](https://github.com/KatsuteDev/OneMTA/fork) this repository and submit a [pull request](https://github.com/KatsuteDev/OneMTA/pulls).

 Sample response data available on the [`reference`](https://github.com/KatsuteDev/OneMTA/tree/reference) branch.